MARSTeamMC/InstantBreak/README.md

 **InstantBreak** fixes that.
 It allows instant mining of many common blocks using the correct tools, enchantments, and effects.

-The mod tweaks Minecraft’s break calculation to better match block hardness and logic.
-It also expands which tools are considered valid for certain blocks — for example, pickaxes can now break glass.
+The mod tweaks Minecraft’s break calculation and also expands which tools are considered valid for certain blocks — for example, pickaxes can now break glass.

 ---